Hurtak/petrhurtak.com/articles/_drafts/common-naming-mistakes/article.md

-Little collection of technical expressions that I either confuse often or that I see often confused by other people.
+A Little collection of technical expressions that I either confuse often or that I see often confused by other people.

-## Parameter vs argument
+## Parameter vs. argument

 ```js
 function log (parameter) {